remy/remysharp.com/public/drafts/first-impressions-of-react.md

 🚨 There's a lot more code compared to my bind.js version, but this code *does* feel robust.
 How does that weigh against the fact that I can hack solutions faster when I mess directly with the DOM?
 I'm not sure.

+🚨 [devtools](https://chrome.google.com/webstore/detail/fmkadmapgofadopljbjfkapdkoienihi) for React useful too.
+It gives me a view on the component tree I designed (rather than what was rendered into the DOM), then also access to mess with the state directly from the devtools sidebar.

 ## Yeah, but what do you think, Remy?

 I'm going to stick with it.
 I feel like if it doesn't suit the entire application design, then I can either use it for a part of what I'm doing.
 I definitely feel like moving towards a state managed design is a positive thing for my coding.